 Mix up your right and left lenses.

-Each of your eyes will have its own prescription lenses and they shouldn’t be switched.
+Each of your eyes will have its prescription lenses, which shouldn’t be switched.

-Using a clearly marked ‘left and right’ lens case and getting into the habit of putting your lens into the same eye first each time can help you avoid any mix-up.
+Using a marked ‘left and right lens case and getting into the habit of putting your lens into the same eye first each time can help you avoid any mix-ups.

 Use tap water to clean your lenses.

-Water contains bacteria which could leave your eyes prone to infection, as can your own saliva.
+Water contains bacteria that could leave your eyes prone to infection, as can your own saliva.

 Wear your lenses when swimming, showering, or bathing.

-Your contact lenses are delicate, as are your eyes and you don’t want to run the risk of contamination.
+Your contact lenses are delicate, as are your eyes, and you don’t want to risk contamination.